mahozad/androidx-release-notes/README.md

 See the file *[generateReleaseNotes.py]* for how the release notes are generated.

 ### Similar repositories and apps:
+  - [Now in Android]: Official application from Android's team; keep up-to-date with the world of Android
+  - [Jetpack Release Tracker]: An application to track latest AndroidX library releases
   - [Separate release notes for each library]: It seems to be discontinued
-  - [Jetpack Release Tracker]: An application to track latest AndroidX library releases

   [Android Developers]: https://developer.android.com/jetpack